 Although the United States government showed initial interest in the project, they instead opted to fund the Atomic Bomb.
-Incidentally many people have sited the similarities between Tesla’s Peace/Death beam ideas, and the Iron Beam project recently revealed by Israel.
+Incidentally, many people have cited the similarities between Tesla’s Peace/Death beam ideas, and the Iron Beam project recently revealed by Israel.

 And if he had died of natural causes, what reason did the FBI have to be there – if indeed it was they who were responsible for moving his body from the room so quickly.
 Is this coincidence?
-Were they informed of his death?
+Did they receive information of his death?
 Might they have even been responsible?

 And more than anything else, what are the reasons that he is almost unanimously snubbed by the scientific mainstream?
 If it hadn’t have been for the Internet and people’s desire to have his efforts and achievements more widely known, would as many people have been aware of his work?
 Or indeed would they have explored his theories and the potential that resides in them?
 Perhaps that, above all else, is the real reason for the attempts to sideline Nikola Tesla from history.

 Check out the video below.

 The stories, accounts, and discussion in this article are not always based on proven facts and may go against currently accepted science and common beliefs.
 The details included in the article are based on the reports and accounts available to us as provided by witnesses and documentation.